apache/geode-native/examples/BUILD-EXAMPLES.md

    **For Windows:** Include options that specify the generator, the architecture toolset, and the path to the Geode Native installation:

     ```
-    $ cd workspace/examples/cpp/<example>
+    $ cd workspace/examples/
     $ mkdir build
     $ cd build
     $ cmake .. -G"Visual Studio 14 2015 Win64" -Thost=x64 -DGeodeNative_ROOT="<NC-install-root-dir>"
     $ cmake --build . -- <optional parallelism parameter>
     ```
-  where the optional parallelism parameter is `/m`.
+  where the optional parallelism parameter is `/m`. a
 ## Running the Examples
-To run an example,
+aTo run an example,

 1. Navigate to the directory for a specific example.
 2. Follow the directions in the `README.md` file in that directory.